thegooddocsproject/request-for-comment/RFC-010-core-strategy/RFC-010-core-strategy.md

 - [ ] Add the core-strategy.md document to the Governance repo
 - [ ] Publish the Core Strategy Statement on our website
 - [ ] Publish other content from the strategy (for example, who we are, what we do) on our website
+- [ ] Create a reminder to review the Core Strategy annually.

 ## Votes